 Several letters from vendors regarding equipment procurements for various county and city police departments within the State were reviewed.
 In each of the letters, incorrect or unusable frequencies were ordered and, in come cases, the errors were not detected until such a time that additional costs were incurred to correct the errors.
-In the Lamar County case, standardization requirements (i.e., which component parts are to be standardized and which are to be interchangeable).
-This is especially important when
+In the Lamar County case, the system was installed only to find "... an awful lot of interference" which required filing for a new FCC license.
+This newly requested frequency was denied by the FCC, because of a further potential interference situation.